digitalbazaar/did-cli/README.md

     # show local summary with private keys
     did info did:example:1234 -f human -L local --private-key

-Key material can be added and removed with `authn-add` and `authn-remove`.
-A unique key id will be generated.
+Key material can be added with `ed25519-key-add`.
+A unique cryptonym key id will be generated.
 Note that the updates will be automatically registered on the ledger unless `--no-register` is provided:

-    # add a public key
-    did authn-add did:example:1234 -p PUBLICKEYINFO

     # add a public and private key
-    did authn-add did:example:1234 -p PUBLICKEYINFO -P PRIVATEKEYINFO
+    did ed25519-key-add did:example:1234 -p authentication --pub PUBLICKEYINFO \

-    # remove a key
-    did authn-remove did:example:1234 did:example:1234#authn-key-123
+    --pvt PRIVATEKEYINFO

 ## Examples